-Don't Be Afraid of Color
+Pops of Color

-Pops of color within a mostly neutral palette can make a huge difference, such as a palette of greenery with bursts of bright jewel tones throughout.
-Bright colors can be energizing and will jazz up any party.
+"Pops of color within a mostly neutral palette can make a huge difference," says Cove, who recommends jazzing up a greenery-focused floral palette with bursts of bright jewel tones.

-For a more organic and natural setting, add fruit to the centerpieces.
-Experiment with citrus if you are going for a Tuscan vibe, or cherries for a more playful summer afternoon.
-It's a beautiful touch to place handpicked figs down the center of a long dining table mixed with florals and votives.
+For a more organic and natural setting, add fruit into the mix—this is especially effective in centerpieces, advises Cove: "Experiment with citrus if you're going for a Tuscan vibe, or cherries for a more playful summer afternoon."
+For autumnal fêtes, "place handpicked figs down the center of a long dining table mixed with florals and votives."

-Add something where it doesn't seem to belong.
-One of my favorite elements from a past wedding was adding a black piano in the middle of a very green field, which was covered in weeping willows.
-The stark contrast of the structured piano in the lush field was a show-stopper!
+Adding something where it doesn't seem to belong is a surefire way to create a moment of visual intrigue.
+"One of my favorite elements from a past wedding was adding a black piano in the middle of a green field, which was covered in weeping willows.
+The stark contrast of the structured piano in the lush field was a show-stopper!" adds Cove.